michaelsinghurse/wake-up/README.md

 $ node wakeUp.js http://www.example.com/
 ```

 The script will log the results of the request to a log file.
-By default, the
-log file is named `wakeUp.js.log` and will be in the same directory as the
-script.
-This is something you can customize if you wish, by changing the value
-of `logFile` in the function `logMessage`.

-A line of output in the log file looks like this:
+Each line of ouput
+has the following format:

 ```
-Date, time, URL, response-status-code, response-time-ms, response-body-size-bytes
+Date, time, URL, res-status-code, res-time, res-body-size
 ```

+If there is an error, the script will log the date, time, and error message.

+By default, the log file is named `wakeUp.js.log` and will be in the same
+directory as the script.
+If you wish to change the name or location of
+the log file, edit the value of `logFile` in the function `logMessage`.

 ## Configuring Cron Job

 I set up cron jobs and tested the script on Linux, Mac, and Windows machines, and